wolfgang/history-search/scratch.md

 [X] Add an item
 [X] Add an item with working directory
 [X] Read from file $HOME/.rp/items.txt
-Display command that is about to execute
+[X]Display command that is about to execute
-If pressing arrow right, execute command and stay in its directory Don't add duplicate entries
-Add fuzzy search ala fzy
+If pressing arrow right, execute command and stay in its directory Add fuzzy search ala fzy

 # Store entry with optional working directory